proddata/crate/docs/sql/statements/refresh.rst

 :value:
   The respective column value.

-All :ref:`partition columns <glossary-partition-column>` (specified by the :ref:`sql-create-table-partitioned-by` clause) must be listed inside the parentheses along with their respective values using the ``partition_column = value`` syntax (separated by commas).
+All :ref:`partition columns <gloss-partition-column>` (specified by the :ref:`sql-create-table-partitioned-by` clause) must be listed inside the parentheses along with their respective values using the ``partition_column = value`` syntax (separated by commas).

 Because each partition corresponds to a unique set of :ref:`partition column
-<glossary-partition-column>` row values, this clause uniquely identifies a
+<gloss-partition-column>` row values, this clause uniquely identifies a single
-single partition to refresh.
+partition to refresh.

 ..
 TIP::